 Conclusions

+The introduction of new materials and molecules permeates various fields complicating their identification and quantification.
+Consequently, it is essential to have tools for accurate and precise chemical analysis that can detect analytes with diverse chemical-physical properties, even at very low concentrations.
+The LEI interface addresses this analytical challenge by offering solutions for analytes that other instrumental techniques fail to adequately detect, positioning itself as a viable, non-competing alternative.
 This review aimed to collect what has been done in recent years to improve the performance of the LEI interface, the coupling with new and different instruments, and the use of CI.
 EI can still contribute significantly to chemical analyses due to the possibility of simultaneously detecting polar and non-polar compounds and the unparalleled tool of recognizing unknown substances represented by the mass spectrum.
 In addition, using low-energy-capable EI ion sources, exact masses, and CI extends the possibility of finding molecular ions, increasing the identification power.
 The low impact of ME has given a great impulse to use the LEI with direct analysis techniques without chromatographic separation.
-Therefore, E-LEI-MS and the coupling of LEI with MOI were born, opening the way for rapid analysis of superficial and complex samples.
+Therefore, E-LEI-MS and the coupling of LEI with MOI and CP-MIMS were born, opening the way for rapid analysis of superficial and complex samples.
 They represent the most significant innovations in the field with unpredictable margins for improvement.
 One of the points that certainly needs improvement is sensitivity.
 The low ionization efficiency of the EI is known, and it is not easy to act on it, but many technical aspects of the LEI and E-LEI still have a chance to be upgraded.
 One thing that is undoubtedly interesting about both systems is that they do not require particular modifications of the standard instrumentation, allowing to be installed in any of them and to switch from GC to LC very easily.
+However, the LEI and all instrumental couplings involving its use operate at low mobile phase flow rates or utilize splitting systems, which can limit its handling and sensitivity, respectively.
 Numerous substances of interest for various fields of application were already analyzed: pesticides, drugs, PFAS, PAHs, binders, and others, but many are ready to be tested with the hope of broadening the spectrum of use of a technique that is certainly useful and comparable to the others available in LC-MS.

 Acknowledgments

-The authors thank Agilent Technologies for providing the analytical instrumentation and Syngenta Ltd. For
+The authors thank Agilent Technologies for providing the analytical instrumentation and Syngenta Ltd. for

 the financial support and providing pesticide commercial formulation and pesticide standards.